ston00/Crime-Map-Analysis/README.md

 # User Manual:
 ## Feel free to look through our page and ask us any questions!
-## Scroll throuhg our map to see incidents and click on it for more details about any incident in PG County
+## Scroll through our map to see incidents and click on it for more details about any incident in PG County

 # Developer Manual: